osamanazar47/alx-higher_level_programming/0x03-python-data_structures/README.md

 8- a function that adds 2 tuples
-9- a function that returns a tuple with the length of a string and its first characte 10- a function that finds the biggest integer of a list
+9- a function that returns a tuple with the length of a string and its first characte 10- a function that finds the biggest integer of a list 11- a function that finds all multiples of 2 in a list